simdangelo/simdangelo.github.io/content/blog/spark-dataframe-api-functions/index.md

     ![Untitled](images/Untitled%2024.png)

 - `df13_2` is the tricky one: `.dropDuplicates()` will only consider the `itemLocation` and `seller` columns when identifying duplicates, and it will keep a **random occurrence of each duplicate**.
 This is the tricky part.
 When the DF is split across partitions, you don’t know which occurrence Spark decides to keep (maybe there is an order, but honestly I didn’t find it). `.dropDuplicates()` keeps the first occurrence only if there is 1 partition.
 So be careful when using this function.
-If you want to keep the first occurrence though there is a solution that I’ll explain in one of the next paragraph because we need to introduce first `window` function.

 We can remedy this problem by using a window function, specifically a `.row_number()` function.
 What we have to do is force the sorting we want so that we take the specific record we are interested in and eliminate all other duplicates: